Research and Teaching

 the prestigious Barry

 M. Goldwater Scholarship in Spring of 2003.
-She is now
+She moved on to become

 - Martin Mudd, Williams College,